 Before Recycling your WEEE, consider whether it is still working and can instead be passed on to a new home for reuse?

 - Working white goods can be passed on to Home Economics in Perth

-- Working small electrical items and working white goods can be passed on to PUSH in Perth
+- Working small power tools can be passed to Remake

 Reasons to recycle WEEE

 - Electrical items contain many valuable resources and raw materials including precious metals, steel, aluminium, copper and circuit boards which can be salvaged for reuse when they are diverted from landfill for recycling.

 - The electrical and electronic equipment collected in Perth and Kinross is recycled locally - at Shore Recycling in Perth - which employs local people.